CraftInsights/Portfolio/README.md

 # Portfolio
-A repository of my recent projects
+A repository of my recent training projects

 ---